dev101.io

 What's not supported (yet)

 • Full Mozilla Public Suffix List.
-The mini-PSL handles common country-code TLDs; exotic ones may fall back to single-label.
-Use a Node script with tldts if you need the full list.
+The mini-PSL handles common country-code TLDs; exotic ones fall back to single-label.
+Use tldts in Node for the full list.

 • data: URL inner parsing.
-Data URLs are recognised and marked opaque, but the embedded MIME type and body are not decoded here — see the Base64 and URL Encode tools.
+Data URLs are marked opaque; the embedded MIME type and body are not decoded here — use the Base64 and URL Encode tools.

-• mailto:/javascript: opaque schemes.
-They parse but don't get the structured breakdown — there's no host or path to split.
+• mailto: / javascript: opaque schemes.
+They parse and surface href and protocol, but get no structured host/path breakdown — there is no host or path to split.

 Related tools

-• URL Encode / Decode — percent-encode and decode individual URL values.
+• URL Encode / Decode — percent-encode or decode individual URL values before pasting back into the parser.

-• JWT Decode — inspect JSON Web Tokens that often travel in query parameters.
+• JWT Decode — inspect JSON Web Tokens that travel in query parameters like ?auth=… or ?id_token=….

-• JSON Formatter — pretty-print JSON values pulled out of query strings.
+• JSON Formatter — pretty-print JSON values extracted from a ?state= parameter.

 Frequently asked questions